Wild Orchids (film): Plot

-John Sterling (Lewis Stone) takes his young wife Lillie (Greta Garbo) to Java where he plans to invest in tea plantations.
+John Sterling takes his young wife Lillie to Java where he plans to invest in tea plantations.
 Beyond the difference in years between the two, he is neglectful, which creates reactions of frustration from his romantic young wife.

 Aboard a ship, Lillie witnesses a scene of cruelty – a passenger hits one of his servants.
 The violent man is immediately taken by the beauty of this mysterious woman and will endeavor all to make her acquaintance.
 Therefore, he contacts the husband, whom he attracts with his deep knowledge of the Javanese tea market.
-John presents his new friend, the young and handsome Prince de Gace (Nils Asther) to his wife, who immediately recognizes the violent man.
+John presents his new friend, the young and handsome Prince de Gace to his wife, who immediately recognizes the violent man.
 Multiple situations offer the Prince a chance to approach Lillie, who spurns him.
 He then uses force to kiss her - Lillie tries to talk to her husband, in vain.

 In Java, the couple are hosted by the Prince, at his vast estate.
 Lillie avoids being alone with the Prince – she even wishes to join her husband in his professional investigations, which he refuses.
 Finally, Lillie and the Prince are alone for a few hours, and his efforts intensify.
 He forces himself upon her again, and she finally yields and returns his kiss.

 John returns to surprise the kiss in Chinese shadows, raising the question of whether the woman embracing De Gace is his wife.
 His suspicion confirmed by a misplaced necklace, the men go on a tiger hunt.
 The Prince is hurt.
 John decides to return to the United States alone, but his wife reaffirms her love for him.